This homemade elderflower cordial recipe is the perfect way to celebrate the beginning of spring.

-I don’t know what the groundhog said this year but spring is coming, I can feel it!
-This elderflower cordial recipe is brought to you by the generosity of one of Dave’s producers.
+I don’t know what the groundhog said this year but spring is coming, I promise you!
+This elderflower cordial recipe is such a great way to celebrate it.

 Everything is new again and while the word cordial make me think of lazy days in Savannah, Georgia (despite never having visited) it’s actually found around the world.

 However, cordial doesn’t have the same meaning everywhere in the world.
 In the US it’s an alcoholic syrup, often a liqueur.